Duke Energy (NYSE:DUK) Releases FY 2021 Earnings Guidance

 Duke Energy (NYSE:DUK) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $5.000-$5.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.180.
 The company issued revenue guidance of -.

-Duke Energy (NYSE:DUK) last announced its quarterly earnings data on Thursday, August 5th.
-The utilities provider reported $1.15 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.12 by $0.03.
+Duke Energy (NYSE:DUK) last posted its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported $1.15 EPS for the quarter, topping the consensus estimate of $1.12 by $0.03.
 Duke Energy had a net margin of 12.28% and a return on equity of 8.73%.
-As a group, sell-side analysts anticipate that Duke Energy will post 5.2 earnings per share for the current fiscal year.
+As a group, research analysts anticipate that Duke Energy will post 5.2 EPS for the current fiscal year.

-A number of research analysts have recently commented on the company.
-Mizuho raised their target price on Duke Energy from $105.00 to $109.00 and gave the company a neutral rating in a research note on Wednesday.
-Morgan Stanley increased their price target on shares of Duke Energy from $107.00 to $112.00 and gave the stock an equal weight rating in a research note on Thursday.
-Zacks Investment Research cut shares of Duke Energy from a buy rating to a hold rating and set a $111.00 price objective on the stock. in a report on Tuesday, July 27th.
-KeyCorp lifted their target price on shares of Duke Energy from $105.00 to $106.00 and gave the company an overweight rating in a report on Tuesday, July 20th.
-Finally, Vertical Research lowered Duke Energy from a buy rating to a hold rating in a research report on Friday, August 6th.
-Eleven equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-Duke Energy has a consensus rating of Hold and a consensus price target of $104.62.
+Several research analysts have commented on DUK shares.
+Argus raised shares of Duke Energy from a hold rating to a buy rating and set a $106.00 price objective for the company in a research note on Friday, June 25th.
+Morgan Stanley boosted their target price on shares of Duke Energy from $107.00 to $112.00 and gave the company an equal weight rating in a research note on Thursday, August 19th.
+KeyCorp boosted their target price on shares of Duke Energy from $105.00 to $106.00 and gave the company an overweight rating in a research note on Tuesday, July 20th.
+Vertical Research lowered shares of Duke Energy from a buy rating to a hold rating in a research note on Friday, August 6th.
+Finally, Zacks Investment Research lowered shares of Duke Energy from a buy rating to a hold rating and set a $111.00 target price for the company. in a research note on Tuesday, July 27th.
+Eleven research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $104.62.

-In other Duke Energy news, EVP Julia S. Janson sold 15,465 shares of the company’s stock in a transaction dated Friday, July 16th.
-The stock was sold at an average price of $105.00, for a total value of $1,623,825.00.
-Following the completion of the sale, the executive vice president now owns 35,032 shares in the company, valued at $3,678,360.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-0.11% of the stock is currently owned by corporate insiders.
+In other Duke Energy news, EVP Julia S. Janson sold 15,465 shares of the business’s stock in a transaction dated Friday, July 16th.
+The shares were sold at an average price of $105.00, for a total value of $1,623,825.00.
+Following the completion of the transaction, the executive vice president now directly owns 35,032 shares in the company, valued at $3,678,360.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.11% of the stock is owned by corporate insiders.

+An institutional investor recently raised its position in Duke Energy stock.
+Morgan Stanley grew its stake in shares of Duke Energy Co.
+(NYSE:DUK) by 17.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 5,794,284 shares of the utilities provider’s stock after acquiring an additional 867,051 shares during the quarter.
+Morgan Stanley owned about 0.75% of Duke Energy worth $572,012,000 as of its most recent SEC filing.
+57.49% of the stock is currently owned by institutional investors.

 Duke Energy Corp. engages in the distribution of natural gas and energy related services.
 It operates through the following segments: Electric Utilities and Infrastructure; Gas Utilities and Infrastructure; and Commercial Renewables.
 The Electric Utilities and Infrastructure segment conducts operations in Duke Energy’s regulated electric utilities in the Carolinas, Florida and the Midwest.